-Today’s New York Times has an outstanding article about Lean Healthcare and what Seattle Children’s Hospital calls C.P.I. or Continuous Performance Improvement.
+Today's edition of The New York Times has an outstanding article about Lean Healthcare and what Seattle Children's Hospital calls C.P.I. or Continuous Performance Improvement.

 I wish the headline had also addressed quality, waiting time, and staff engagement, but the article body does, at least.
-The article highlights Seattle Children’s Hospital, as well as others, including members of the Healthcare Value Leaders Network (Park Nicollet, Akron Children’s, and Paul Levy‘s Beth Israel Deaconess Medical Center), and Virginia Mason .
+The article highlights Seattle Children's Hospital, as well as others, including members of the Healthcare Value Network (Park Nicollet, Akron Children's, and Paul Levy‘s Beth Israel Deaconess Medical Center), as well as Virginia Mason Medical Center.
 Yours truly is quoted in the article, as well.

 I try not to judge an article by its cover headline.
-The online headline is a bit cringe-worthy, as it makes you wonder how people from outside manufacturing will read this (the general NY Times readership).
+The online headline is a bit cringe-worthy, as it makes you wonder how people from outside manufacturing will read this (the general readership of the Times).
 It might sound like a negative thing – “What?
-You’re turning the hospital into an assembly line?
+You're turning the hospital into an assembly line?
 Oh no!”